Amitsinghp0124/amitsingh_demo/README.md

 # amitsingh_demo
-This is my first repo
+This is my first Repository.
+Author - Amit Singh